DPDFNet: Boosting DeepFilterNet2 via Dual-Path RNN: Experimental Results

 \subsection{Results}

-We begin by presenting the objective evaluation of all models on the new multilingual low-SNR evaluation set.
+We first turn to our supplementary multilingual low-SNR evaluation set.
 Table~\ref{tab:overall_results} reports both intrusive and non-intrusive metrics, including reconstruction fidelity measures (PESQ, STOI, SI-SNR) and perceptual quality predictors (DNSMOS P.835 SIG/BAK/OVRL, P.808 MOS, and NISQA).
-This comprehensive set of indicators enables us to assess not only how accurately speech is restored relative to the clean reference, but also how the enhanced signals are expected to be perceived by human listeners.
+This complementary stress test enables us to assess not only how accurately speech is restored relative to the clean reference, but also how the enhanced signals are expected to be perceived under longer, lower-SNR, and more diverse acoustic conditions.

 Several clear trends emerge.
-The Baseline model - without the OA loss and fine-tuning phase - shows comparable performance to DeepFilterNet2 and its successor, DeepFilterNet3.
-However, incorporating these two components into the training pipeline allows the Baseline model to surpass both across all metrics (except for P.808, where DeepFilterNet3 leads by only 0.01 points), highlighting their critical role in achieving high-performing speech enhancement.
+The Baseline model - without the OA loss and fine-tuning phase - shows performance comparable to DeepFilterNet2 and DeepFilterNet3.
+However, once these two training components are added, the resulting Baseline variant surpasses both, indicating that they play an important role in achieving strong enhancement quality.

-Turning to our proposed DPDFNet architectures, all variants consistently outperform the baseline models.
-Moreover, performance scales positively with the number of blocks (\textit{i.e.}, $k \in \{2,4,8\}$), with the largest model, DPDFNet-8, achieving the best overall results.
-When compared to strong causal baselines such as DPCRN, DPDFNet-8 delivers consistently higher fidelity and perceptual quality.
-Even against substantially larger waveform-domain models like DEMUCS and CleanUNet, DPDFNet variants achieve superior enhancement performance while requiring significantly fewer parameters and computational resources.
-Overall, the DPDFNet family compares favorably with both lightweight and heavyweight alternatives.
+Turning to our proposed DPDFNet architectures, all variants consistently outperform the Baseline models.
+Moreover, performance scales positively with the number of blocks (\textit{i.e.}, $k \in \{2,4,8\}$), with DPDFNet-8 achieving the strongest overall results.
+Compared with strong causal baselines such as DPCRN, and even with substantially larger waveform-domain models such as DEMUCS and CleanUNet, the DPDFNet family remains highly competitive while requiring fewer parameters and lower computational cost.

-For completeness, although we consider the two benchmarks mentioned in Section \ref{sec:new_eval_set} to be less representative of real-world conditions, we chose the DNS4 blind test set~\cite{dns4} because it provides longer, 10-second audio samples.
-We therefore evaluated our proposed models on DNS4 and compared their DNSMOS metrics with those of DeepFilterNet2/3.
-The results are shown in Table \ref{tab:p808_scores}.
+We then report objective results on the two standard benchmarks used in prior work.
+Table~\ref{tab:csv_full_results_with_intrusive} presents the VoiceBank+DEMAND results, including intrusive, non-intrusive, and PRISM metrics.
+Across this benchmark, the DPDFNet variants consistently improve over the Baseline and DeepFilterNet2/3 models, with DPDFNet-8 achieving the strongest overall aggregate performance according to PRISM (0.93).
+These results show that the proposed dual-path extension improves both signal-level reconstruction and perceptual quality on a widely used standard benchmark.